Where is prostitution legal in Africa?

 Prostitution is legal in DRC.
 Nonetheless, pimping and managing brothels are illegal and punishable by law.

 The legality of prostitution in Kenya is complex.
 It has not yet been criminalized by law.
-However, the Penal Code under section 153 and 154 states that aiding, abetting, and profiting from prostitution is illegal.
+However, the Penal Code under Sections 153 and 154 states that aiding, abetting, and profiting from prostitution is illegal.

 Prostitution is legal in Madagascar.
 However, engaging in sex with a child can attract ten years of jails sentence.
 Moreover, operating brothels is illegal.

 The South African nation has legalized all forms of prostitution, including brothels and pimping.
+Exotic escorts in Malawi thrive due to this.

 Prostitution and managing brothels are legal in Mozambique.